An A-Z collection of everything that is quintessentially unique about Portland.

 cupcake shop: The city has a thing for cupcakes, and bakeries in general, and especially vegan cupcakes, which they do quite well.

-cyclists: "Bike City USA" caters to its cyclists, with bicycle lanes throughout the city, tons of commuter cyclists, and even rental bikes.
+cyclists: "Bike City USA" caters to its cyclists, with bicycle lanes throughout the city, tons of commuter cyclists, rental bikes, and bike shops galore.

 dogs: Portland loves its canine companions.
 More than a few menus of local bars and restaurants even have a separate dog menu.